edoardocattapan/ardo.github.io/_posts/2018-08-25-what-i-stand-for.md

 Here is a list of personal values that I find are important to me, with a brief explanation of why.

+**Simplicity**

+I believe in living with a sense of lightness, effortlessness or "flow" by maintaining a rested body, a focused mind and a peaceful aura or spirit.
+In practice, this means having few preoccupations and few priorities of things to do.

 **Independent Thinking**

 I believe in the value of thinking for yourself, deploying rationality and logic in a rigorous way.